nickglazzard1959/gplot2/README.md

 and installed along with the other tools by `install.sh` in that location.
 This uses programs in the `ghostscript` package to convert EPS to PDF and then open the PDF version.
-This displays output in macOS Preview.
-It also produces a `.png` image version using Imagemagick tools.
-This script takes steps to ensure that EPS files output by DIMFILM can be opened correctly and displayed in good quality.
+This displays output in macOS `Preview`.
+It can also produces a `.png` image version using Imagemagick tools if the `-p` option is supplied.
+This script takes steps to ensure that
+EPS files output by DIMFILM can be opened correctly and displayed in good quality.

+It is also possible to crop the output to match the true extents of the EPS data rather than using the paper size specified when the file was generated.
+This is done with the `-c` option.

 For this to work, `ghostscript` and `imagemagick` must be installed with Homebrew or MacPorts.
-Once this is done, EPS files can be displayed from the command line :
+Once this is done, EPS files can be displayed from the command line:
 ```
 $ epsview.sh NW009
 ```
-will open new Preview window or tab displaying the contents of the given EPS file (the name of which need not have the `.eps` extension).
+will open a new `Preview` window or tab displaying the contents of the given EPS file (the name of which need not have the `.eps` extension).